Chattanooga Lookouts: History

+Early teams (1885–1925)

+The Chattanooga Lookouts trace their lineage back to 1885 with the formation of the first iteration of the Lookouts, who were charter members of the original Southern League from 1885 to 1886 and played their home games at the local Base Ball Grounds.
+On July 10, 1886, Chattanooga, last in the standings, voluntarily dropped out of the league to provide the circuit with an even number of teams days after the Augusta Browns folded.

+Other Minor League Baseball teams represented Chattanooga, Tennessee, after this initial entry into professional baseball, including several more clubs in the Southern League over the next decade.
+After fielding an unnamed team in 1889, the Chattanooga Chatts represented the city in 1892 and played their home games at Stanton Field.
+The Southern League entries in 1893 and 1895 were called the Chattanooga Warriors.
+They transferred to Mobile, Alabama, as the Mobile Bluebirds, on July 19, 1895.
+The Chattanooga Blues competed in the Southeastern League in 1897.
+A second iteration of the Lookouts played from 1901 to 1902 as members of the new Southern Association.

-In 1908, Oliver Burnside "O.B."
-Andrews, owner of the Andrews Paper Box Company, Garnett Carter, and a third unidentified party took ownership of a franchise in the South Atlantic League, moving the Single-A team to Chattanooga.
-The team adopted the name Lookouts in 1909 after a fan contest.
-The following year, Andrews purchased the Double A Southern Association franchise from Little Rock and moved them to Chattanooga.
-The team began playing on Andrews Field in the 1100 block of East 3rd Street, which would remain the site of their home stadium for nearly a century.
+After the 1908 season, Oliver Burnside "O.B."
+Andrews, owner of the Andrews Paper Box Company, Garnett Carter, and a third unidentified party took ownership of a franchise in the original South Atlantic League and moved the team to Chattanooga, adopting the name Lookouts after a fan contest.
+They played their home games at Chamberlain Field.
+The 1909 Lookouts won the first half of the league's split-season, then defeated the Augusta Tourists, 4–2, in the playoffs to win the city's first professional baseball championship.
+In 1910, Andrews purchased the Little Rock Travelers Southern Association franchise and placed it in Chattanooga, replacing the SALLY League club.
+They played at Andrews Field in the 1100 block of East 3rd Street, which remained the site of their home ballpark for nearly a century.

+The Joe Engel era (1926–1965)

-Joe Engel bought the Chattanooga Lookouts in 1926 and opened Engel Stadium in 1930 on the site of Andrews Field.
-The first game in the new stadium was played April 15, 1930; the Lookouts beat the Atlanta Crackers, 6-5, before some 16,000 fans.
+Washington Senators owner Clark Griffith sent former pitcher and baseball scout Joe Engel to Chattanooga to buy the Lookouts in 1926 and build a new ballpark.
+He opened Engel Stadium in 1930 on the site of Andrews Field.
+The first game at the new stadium was played April 15, 1930, in which the Lookouts beat the Atlanta Crackers, 6–5, before some 16,000 people.
 In 1931, the New York Yankees played an exhibition game against the Lookouts.
-During the game, a 17-year-old girl named Jackie Mitchell pitched for the Lookouts and struck out Major League greats Lou Gehrig and Babe Ruth.
-Many reports of this story include a footnote claiming that a few days after the game, baseball commissioner Kenesaw Mountain Landis voided Mitchell's contract, claiming that baseball was "too strenuous" for women.
-This has been rebutted here, and directly contradicts a profile of Mitchell published a few months later.
-MLB didn't introduce a ban on contracts for female players until June 21, 1952 (which was repealed in 1992).
+During the game, a 17-year-old girl named Jackie Mitchell pitched for the Lookouts and struck out Lou Gehrig and Babe Ruth.

-After winning the 1932 Southern Association pennant, the Lookouts won the Dixie Series, a postseason interleague championship between the champions of the Southern Association and the Texas League, defeating the Beaumont Exporters, 4–1, in the best-of-seven series.